raiden-network/raiden/docs/proxies.rst

 Sometimes precondition checks are impossible because the specified block is too old (pruned in the Ethereum client).
 In this case, the precondition check can be skipped.

+Checks before the gas estimation should raise one of the following exceptions:

+- ``BrokenPreconditionError`` when the specified block has an unsuitable chain state for the call.
+- ``RaidenValidationError`` when the given argument is invalid regardless of the chain state.
+- Instead of ``RaidenValidationError``, you can also raise a special exception that you derive from ``RaidenError``, but make sure you catch it.
+The typical use case is to provide a nice HTTP status number.

 When you implement a new method of a proxy, consider refusing the string ``"latest"`` as the block identifier.
 Usually passing ``"latest"`` as a block identifier to a proxy method poses a possibility of ``BrokenPreconditionError``.